transcending1/Review/admin/subpage/modules/module_doc/Import From Database.md

 ### 7.sql
-+ Description

-sql search sentence to get the data you want from db
+'sql search sentence to get the data you want from db'

 | Category | Default Value | Is Required | Selector Model | Selector Super Field |
 | --- | --- | --- | --- | --- |